We love answering community questions!

 • Each lesson concludes with a special Prayer.

-Each course consists of 32-lessons.
+• Each curriculum consists of 32-lessons.
 This works out to 1 lesson/week over a school year.
 You could also make it a unit study and cover 4 lessons/week for 8 weeks.
 To spread it out over a semester, teach 2 lessons/week.

-The fourth lesson each week serves as a review of the entire week.
-The eighth week of each course serves as a review for the entire course.
+The fourth lesson in each unit serves as a review of the entire unit.
+The eighth unit serves as a review for the entire curriculum.